<x-flickr> - custom Polymer element

 auto

-Now it's time that we script our Custom Element and tell it what to do with this data.
-In order to achieve this we need to add the following piece of code inside a <script> tag:
+Now we script the Custom Element and tell it what to do with the data.
+Drop this inside a <script> tag:

 Polymer('x-flickr', {